e00E/dota2-lua-syntax-check/README.md

 When compiling on Windows I got `luajit.exe` and `lua51.dll` in the `src/` folder.
 These two files and the `src/jit/` folder will be needed to run luajit.
 You can copy them where you like for example in a directory containing your path.

-To syntax check a lua file use `luajit -bl <filenam> 1> nul` The `1>l nul` hides stdout output which we dont want and only shows stderr.
-If there is an error in your lua file you will gt an error mesage describing the problem and if there is none you will get no output at all.
+To syntax check a lua file use `luajit -bl <filename> 1> nul`.
+The `1> nul` hides stdout output which we dont want and only shows stderr.
+If there is an error in your lua file you will get an error message describing the problem and if there is none you will get no output at all.